-Change is an inescapable reality.
+Change is an inescapable reality, and leading through change isn’t easy.
 Perhaps there’s no other entity that can genuinely attest to this than a business.
-Sometimes, change comes from within, in one’s attempt to improve.
+Sometimes, change comes from within.
 At other times, it’s external, in the form of new market preferences, competitor landscape, or government regulations.

 Change comes with challenges, too.
-When you consider the complexities of going solely virtual — at least for the time being — it can be pretty overwhelming, especially when you’ve been doing things the traditional way for the longest time; yet this is exactly the reason why leadership styles have to evolve, to respond to situations at hand.
+When you consider the complexities of economic uncertainty, it can be pretty overwhelming, especially when teams already feel like they’re stretched to their limits; yet this is exactly the reason why leadership styles have to evolve as well, to respond to situations at hand.

-More than anything, your organization needs adept leadership.
-Leaders need to be adept in guiding teams masterfully and reaching goals successfully, even as great uncertainty looms.
+More than anything, your project team needs adept leadership.
+Leading through change requires you to be adept in guiding project teams masterfully and in reaching goals successfully, even as great economic uncertainty looms.

-In this endeavor, keep in mind C-H-A-N-G-E. Be an expert in adapting to and thriving in change by embracing the following characteristics:
+In this endeavor, keep in mind C-H-A-N-G-E. Be an expert in leading through change by embracing the following 6 characteristics:

 This element is most critical in seasons of change in the workplace, especially in the context of digital transformation.
-Without a shift in ways of thinking, communicating, and behaving, it will be difficult to own the new normal you’re introducing.
-A huge part of strategic leadership is changing the culture.
+Without a shift in ways of thinking, communicating, and behaving, it will be difficult to own any organizational or operational changes you introduce.
+A huge part of strategic leadership through change is changing the culture.

-It’s worth noting, however, that just because you adopted technology in your operations doesn’t mean you have shifted into a new culture.
-The digital culture is not just about adopting the latest software, but it’s also about embracing the principles behind the technology: transparency, collaboration, and risk-taking, among others.
+It’s worth noting, however, that just because you adopted technology in your operations or reorganized your team structure doesn’t mean you have shifted into a new culture.
+Leading through change is not just about doing something different, it’s also about embracing the principles behind the change.
+For example, introducing new technology within your organization to improve communication between project teams requires transparency, collaboration, and risk-taking, among others.

 - Define the issue.
 Answer these questions when communicating to employees: Why is there a need for change?
-Why should the current system be replaced?
-This, of course, will be obvious.
-Reiterating to employees would help them process the fact there’s indeed a need for transition.
+Why should the current process or team be refactored?
+This may not be as obvious as you think.
+Communicating and reiterating to employees would help them process the fact there’s indeed a need for transition.

 - Deliver reinforcement.
-How do you make sure that the new culture will stick?
+How do you make sure that at healthy culture will stick after the changes are in place?
 Some examples are performance evaluations and the default use of virtual platforms across operations.

 In fragile transitions amid a crisis, it becomes all the more important to realize that you don’t have the answers and the solutions to everything.
-You may be the one leading the change, but you don’t have the monopoly of knowledge.
+You may be the one tasked with leading through change, but you don’t have the monopoly of knowledge.
 Take on a democratic form of managerial leadership style: be open to learning, confront assumptions, and abandon strategies that aren’t working.

 In other words, practice humility.
-Promote feedback mechanisms regarding your digital transformation efforts through:
+Promote feedback mechanisms regarding your transition efforts through:

 - One-on-one meetings with employees.
 Provide a safe space where they can air out their concerns.
-What makes a good leader in great movements of change is their ability to open difficult conversations.
+What makes a good leader in great movements of change is their ability to open and sit with difficult conversations.